umbraco/rfcs/cms/0024-element-data-storage.md

 * This means that it's hard to ensure data integrity
 * The consequence of this is that it's not possible to treat Element Data as semantic data
 * Thus there's a great deal of workarounds in anything from UI to storage to views to "understand" the Element Data
-* This makes it hard to enable things like comparing Element Data in variants of a node, re-using Element Data, ensuring relations between element data and much more
+* This makes it hard to enable things like comparing Element Data in variants of a node, re-using Element Data, ensuring relations between Element Data and much more

 ## Detailed Design

-Currently Element Data is stored as a JSON blob in a property on a node, instead of being stored as individual nodes with no URL.
+Currently Element Data is stored as a JSON blob in a Property on a Node, instead of being stored as individual nodes with no URL.

 Say I have a Document Type "Article" with a Property "Content" of Property Type "Nested Content".
 The "Content" property will use a number of Element Types to allow data to be created by the "Nested Content" Property Type.